Syntaxxiaohe/risk-sensitive-es-actor-critic/README.md

-# Risk-Sensitive ES Actor-Critic
+# Risk-Sensitive Actor-Critic with Convex Scoring Functions

-This repository contains a paper-aligned implementation of risk-sensitive actor-critic methods based on convex scoring functions, together with two preliminary extensions for composite and preference-conditioned risk-sensitive reinforcement learning.
+This repository contains a paper-aligned implementation of risk-sensitive actor-critic methods based on convex scoring functions.
+It includes several paper-aligned risk objectives, together with two preliminary ES-focused extensions for composite and preference-conditioned risk-sensitive reinforcement learning.

 The implementation is based on the finite-horizon statistical-arbitrage setting used in the paper: